kazelise/moderndb/README.md

 # Flask Modern DB: AI-Powered CSV Data Editor

 Flask Modern DB is a web-based application that allows users to upload, view, edit, and manage CSV data through an intuitive interface.
 It features a terminal-like command input for data manipulation and integrates with AI models (via OpenRouter API) to translate natural language queries into executable data operations.
-The application boasts a modern, dark-themed UI inspired by "Codex" or "OpenAI" aesthetics.
+The application has a clean, light-themed UI with excellent readability and modern aesthetics.

 ## Features

 *   **CSV Data Management**: Upload, view, and export data in CSV format.
-*   **Modern UI/UX**: Dark theme, responsive design, custom-styled components, and loading indicators.
+*   **Modern UI/UX**: Light theme, responsive design, custom-styled components, and loading indicators.
 *   **Terminal Interface**: Execute commands to interact with the data (list, add, update, delete, search, etc.).
 *   **Flexible Data Operations**:
     *   Add single or multiple rows (`add`, `add_batch`).